Close Button

 What camera equipment do you use?

 A Canon EOS 60D digital SLR, and various other cameras depending on the circumstances and on whether I'm doing something "serious."
-See
+See this blog post for the complete list.

 What software do you use for post production?